 Career Outlook and Salary Information

-The BLS states that over a half of all dental hygienists worked part-time in 2010, so many work for more than one office in order to boost wages.
-As of May 2012, dental hygienists earned mean annual salaries of $70,700 per year.
-Those in the top ten percent in earnings made $96,280 or more per year, which equals $46.29 per hour.
-California paid a mean annual wage of $93,280 per year, which was the highest pay of all states in the United States, while also employing more hygienists than anywhere in the country in May 2012.
+The BLS states that about a half of all dental hygienists worked part-time in 2014, so some worked for more than one office in order to boost wages.
+As of May 2015, dental hygienists earned a median annual salary of $72,330.
+Those in the top ten percent of earnings made $98,440 or more per year, which equals at least $47.33 per hour.
+California employed the most hygienists and paid the highest mean annual wage with $93,970, as of May 2015.

 Licensing and Continuing Education Information